Wednesday 11 January 2017

 The Bushwhackers announced an engagement on Sunday 20th for the R.S.L. at Manly.
 They are also to go to Nowra on Sat 16th April.and provide a concert for the Methodist Brotherhood.

 Plans for May Day were discussed & a horse drawn wagon is to be obtained.
 Members will play from the back of it.
-(Unfortunately no photos of this event could be found)
+(Jamie Carlin identified this pic from May Day 1954 - he was watching the parade.
+Canberra Times article found on TROVE.)

 The program for Sutherland was discussed and rehearsals will begin next Friday.